Signal Processing

 This also means that signals do not, for the most part, interrupt the core

 code.
-For example, a while()
+For example, a while() loop that can potentially loop

-endlessly, and which does not call pr_signals_handle()
+endlessly, and which does not call pr_signals_handle(), will

-not be interrupted by most signals (SIGKILL
+not be interrupted by most signals (SIGKILL being an obvious

 exception).
 Please keep this in mind when developing your module; feel

-free to call pr_signals_handle()
+free to call pr_signals_handle() often, especially if a

 system or library call has been interrupted by a signal (i.e. the call

-returns -1, and errno
+returns -1, and errno is EINTR, or when writing long

 loops or recursive functions.
 Here's an example that can be seen often